BiggerPockets/patterns/_patterns/use-call-for-pure-behaviour.md

 end
 ```

-But... the Google maps suggestion service needs an API key.
-Hmmm...
+The Google maps suggestion service needs an API key.

-At this point we need to resort to setting class level variables on `GoogleMapsSuggestionService`:
+We need to resort to setting class level variables on `GoogleMapsSuggestionService`:

 ```ruby
 GoogleMapsSuggestionService.api_key = ENV.fetch('GOOGLE_MAPS_API_KEY')
 ```

-Yuck.
-This is now a global variable that can be mutated by any thread.

 Can we do better?